Domae84/ui5.baseProject/README.md

 certificate yet :( Any help is much appreciated!! )

 If you you are done with the configuration you can start the bat-file **_ui5deploy.bat_**.
-It will ask you for your password your GW-User, so that you don't have to define it in plain text in the Gruntfile.js.
+It will ask you for your password of your GW-User, so that you don't have to define it in plain text in the Gruntfile.js.
+After you entered you password the Grunt task deploy will be triggered which starts the actual deployment of the app.

 (The _ui5Deploy.bat_ will save you password temporally and save it in a text-file, so that the script can reuse it for pass it to the Grunt deploy command.
-After that this text-file will automatically deleted! )
+After that this text-file will automatically be deleted!
+)

 #### Consuming OData-Services locally in your app